 As a restaurant owner, it can be overwhelming to manage the hoards of ‘hangry’ customers that flock in at peak hours.
 We know that hiring more staff or expanding the restaurant is not the best move in this scenario.
-Creating a mobile ordering app similar to Chick-Fil-A can actually be your best bet.
+Custom developing a mobile app similar to Chick-Fil-A can actually be your best bet.

 Chick-Fil-A did an incredible job by evolving its services and introducing the Chick-Fil-A One app to reduce waiting time for walk-in customers.